 However, Innoson Group confirmed that there were moves for the company to go into partnership with PRODA to produce pencils in Nigeria.

-The company’s PRO, Cornell Osuigwe, who spoke on behalf of Chief Chukwuma said “We had correspondence and meetings with them for agreement to be signed; we told PRODA what should be done and pencil production will begin within two months.
+The company’s PRO, Cornell Osuigwe, who spoke on behalf of Chief Chukwuma said “We had correspondence and meetings with them for an agreement to be signed; we told PRODA what should be done and pencil production will begin within two months.
 They gave us hope but since then, we’ve not heard from them”.

 Ripples Nigeria further gathered that PRODA had contacted another prospective investor for the pencil project, but the claims could not be confirmed.